Don-Haagen/Don-Haagen.github.io/_posts/2020-08-17-performance-review.md

 You should never base your assessment on opinions.
 Everyone is entitled to their opinion and if they disagree with yours, you can't do anything about it.
 However, if you base your assessment on facts and can provide evidence for it then it is not an opinion anymore.
 Therefore, you need to provide evidence for each and every single thing that you say about their performance.

-Performance reviews usually contains predefined areas to which the employee will be graded towards.
+Performance reviews usually contain predefined areas to which the employee will be graded towards.
 As a manager you cannot leave any question unattended.
-It is not an excuse for you if one of your employees do not take this seriously.
+It is not an excuse for you if one of your employees does not take this seriously.
 You must do all this no matter what.

 Where should you look for data?
 * Anywhere and everywhere!
 * Ask others for feedback about the employee
 * Review completed projects.
 Who did what?
 * E-mails
 * Chat tools.
-Be mindful of only save from public channels otherwise your trust will be lost.
+Be mindful of only saving from public channels otherwise your trust will be lost.

 In short as a manager you have to:
 1. Record/Register results of each employee